The Mean field equation on the Tate curve: Introduction

-where $V$ denotes the volume of the torus.
-Specifically, if the mean field equation admits a unique solution, then the Green's function possesses five critical points, otherwise it has only three.
+where $V$ denotes the volume of the torus $T$.
+In particular, the mean field equation admits a unique solution if and only if the Green's function possesses five critical points (otherwise it has only three).

-Since these Liouville-type equations have numerous applications in quantum field theory and string theory \cite{zamolodchikov1996conformal,harlow2011analytic,benjamin2025resurgence}, and the Green’s function underlies the computation of Veneziano amplitudes.
-It is natural to investigate a $p$-adic analogue of this problem.
-Analyses of $p$-adic pseudo-differential operators can be found in \cite{MR3586737}.
+Since these Liouville-type equations have numerous applications in quantum field theory and string theory \cite{zamolodchikov1996conformal,harlow2011analytic,benjamin2025resurgence}, and the Green’s function underlies the computation of Veneziano amplitudes, it is natural to investigate a $p$-adic analogue of this problem.
+Background on $p$-adic pseudo-differential operators can be found in \cite{MR3586737}.